 REITs are permitted to deduct dividends paid to shareholders from their corporate taxable incomes to maintain pass-through entity status, so most REITs owe no corporate tax.
 As a result, the REIT passes the responsibility of paying these taxes to its shareholders.

-To qualify as a REIT (as overseen by the IRS), a company must have at least 75 percent of its assets tied to real estate investments.
-A corporation must also be structured as a business trust, and be managed by a board of directors or trustees.
-Shares must be fully transferrable, and each REIT must have at least 100 shareholders.
+To qualify as a REIT (as overseen by the IRS), a company must have at least 75% of its assets tied to real estate investments.
+The corporation must be structured as a business trust, and a board of directors or trustees must manage it.
+Shares must be fully transferable, and each REIT must have at least 100 shareholders.

-REIT qualification is also dependent on the makeup of the company.
-No more than 50 percent of its shares can be held by five or fewer individuals during the last half of each taxable year.
-At least 95 percent of a REIT’s gross income must come from financial investments, and, and at least 75 percent of gross income must come from rents or mortgage interest.
+REIT qualification is also dependent on the company’s makeup.
+Five or fewer individuals can hold no more than 50% of its shares during the last half of each taxable year.
+At least 95% of a REIT’s gross income must come from financial investments, and at least 75% of its gross income must come from rent or mortgage interest.